Waziup/learning-center-content/content/en/courses/7.AIDataAnalysis/1.FundamentalsOfAI/_index.md

 When people think of AI, most of them think of **Artificial General Intelligence** (AGI).
 An AGI can do everything what humans do (and even better).
 But the sad truth is, that mankind is not even close to develop a "real AGI".
-Nowadays AI is very focused on some specific use cases, therefore one can speak of a **Artificial Narrow Intelligence** (ANI).
+Nowadays AI is very focused on some specific use cases, therefore one can speak of an **Artificial Narrow Intelligence** (ANI).
 Because you train it on a specific thing its capabilities are limited.
 If you try to use it for another task, it will not perform like you would expect it.
 AI is separated in many subfields, in this lesson we will elaborate on some of them: